aschenoni/newSetup/README.md

   - [ ] install WSL
 - [ ] install autohotkey
   - [ ] ensure binding available for home / end keys if not standard on keyboard
+- [ ] set file defaults for .js to be vs code
 ### other possible steps

 - setup global `.gitignore`